7coder/funcycalc/README.md

 Easter Eggs

-    1. Try to divido on zero.
+    1. Try to divide on zero.
     2. Try to get a long long result.
     3. ... try to find itself.
 Small hint: popular meme